techgems/Vite.NET-Auth-Example/README.md

 But you will need to run the migrations for the database for the project to work.
 You can do this by running `dotnet ef database update` in the root of the project.

-With this done you can run the project and you should be able to login and see the protected page with an integrated Vite SPA.
+With this done you can run the project and you should be able to create your account.

+Once you create your account, you can access the route "/Secret" and see the protected page with an integrated Vite SPA.